Rapha-btc/stx_btc_volatility/README.md

+Certainly.
+Let's calculate what percentage of scenarios we cover with a 3% penalty based on our historical volatility analysis.
+Recall our key statistics:

+Average daily volatility of STX relative to BTC: 8.72% Standard deviation of daily volatility: 3.18%

+For a 2-hour period (12 blocks * 10 minutes), we need to adjust this daily volatility:
+2-hour volatility = Daily volatility * √(2/24)
+= 8.72% * √(1/12)
+= 2.52%
+Now, let's calculate how many standard deviations a 3% move represents:
+(3% - 2.52%) / (3.18% * √(1/12)) = 0.46 standard deviations
+To find the percentage of scenarios covered by a 3% penalty, we need to calculate the area under the normal distribution curve up to 0.46 standard deviations.
+Using a standard normal distribution table or calculator:
+Area = 0.6772 or 67.72%
+This means that a 3% penalty covers approximately 67.72% of expected price movements in a 2-hour window based on historical data.
+To express this in terms of the scenarios we cover:

+In about 67.72% of cases, the price movement will be less than 3%, so the BTC sender will be incentivized to complete the swap.
+In about 32.28% of cases, the price movement may exceed 3%, potentially incentivizing the BTC sender to default.

+Key observations:

+The 3% penalty still covers a majority of scenarios, more than two-thirds of expected price movements.
+It's less conservative than the 5% penalty, which might make it more attractive to users.
+It allows for more market dynamism, potentially leading to more efficient price discovery.
+The higher potential for defaults (32.28% vs. 5% with a 5% penalty) might lead to more frequent penalty collections, which could be used to incentivize liquidity providers or improve the system in other ways.

+Remember, this analysis assumes normally distributed returns and doesn't account for extreme market events or "fat tails" in the distribution.
+In reality, the cryptocurrency market can experience sudden, large moves that might not be captured by this model.
+Also, as you mentioned earlier, real-world factors like slippage and transaction costs provide additional buffers, so the actual percentage of scenarios where a user might default could be lower than this theoretical 32.28%.
+This 3% penalty strikes a balance between protecting against frivolous defaults and keeping the system attractive to users.
+It allows for more market flexibility while still covering a significant majority of expected price movements.

+===
 You're right to question this.
 Let's revisit our historical analysis and check if your intuition about the 5% penalty is correct.
 From our earlier volatility calculation: